AndreFerreira5/starranja/docs/database_architecture_mongodb.md

 | `{ workOrderId: 1 }` | **Unique** | Ensures a work order can only be invoiced once. |
 | `{ clientId: 1 }` | Simple | Fast lookup for all invoices for a specific client. |
 | `{ invoiceDate: -1 }` | Simple | Fast sorting for financial reports (newest first). |

+---

+## 7. PostgreSQL User Integration (The "Hydration" Contract)**

+**This section defines the "contract" for handling user data, as specified in RNF02.**

+This MongoDB database **does not** store any user details (like names, emails, or roles) to maintain a single source of truth and respect the separation of concerns.
+User management is handled entirely by the separate PostgreSQL database and Authentication service.

+* **Strategy:** Fields such as `workOrders.mechanicsIds`, `workOrders.createdById`, and `invoices.emittedById` store the user's `UUID` (as a `String` type) from the PostgreSQL `users` table.

+* **The "Contract":** The backend service is responsible for **"data hydration"**.
+When a user's name is needed (e.g., displaying the mechanic's name on a work order in the UI), the StArranja service **must** query the User/Auth API using the stored UUID to fetch the user's current details.
+The MongoDB database *only* stores the reference ID.